PhantomChain/docs/docs/cookbook/node/dynamic-fees.md

 ## Find Your Config Directory

 First things first, you need to find your config directory.
-If you installed Ark Core using Commander, you can typically find this folder at `~/.ark/config/`.
+If you installed Phantom Core using Commander, you can typically find this folder at `~/.phantom/config/`.

 The file we'll access from this folder is `network.json`.
 If you see it, you're in the right place.